SC-Develop/SCD-ImgServer/README.md

 ```
 Set server port, and image server root path, and save.<br>

-All images folder tree, will be created ubnde this root path.<br>
+All images folder tree, will be created under this root path.<br>

 Now you can kill and restart server to realod new settings.<br>

 You can start server from cli:

 ```
-~/bin$ ./scdimssrver
+~/bin$ ./scdimgserver
 ```
 You should see something like as: